-This is perhaps the most familiar form of insurance coverage for employees across the USA.
+This is perhaps the most familiar form of employee benefits insurance coverage for employees across the USA.
 As per one estimate, more than half of the employees in the USA get their insurance coverage from their employers, and this also includes health insurance.
 The law defines a full-time employee as someone who works for 30 hours per week and at least 120 days a year, and as per the law, a full-time employee has the right to health insurance.

 The Affordable Care Act, also known as Obamacare, defines small businesses as those with as many as 50 full-time employees; any business with more than this number of employees is legally bound to get a health insurance plan for their employees.
-This is not a perk but classified as legally required benefits, and failing to do so would result in a penalty for the business.
+This is not a perk but classified as legally required, and failing to do so would result in a penalty for the business.

 What is a qualified health plan, you may ask?

 The following 10 elements should be covered in every health plan, and doing so would make it a qualified health coverage:

 Unlike health insurance, dental coverage is not meant for emergencies but for regular usage.
 Depending on the extent of procedures covered by your dental plan, the premium rate will vary.
 As with overall health coverage, a good dental plan is an absolute necessity.
 This can help employees maintain sound oral health.
 Failing to do so can lead to problems with oral hygiene and cause much more severe problems than otherwise possible.

 The premium rate is an important consideration for employers when picking a dental health insurance coverage plan.
 Premium plans cover things like cleanings, tooth fillings, X-rays, root canals, and so on.
 The annual premium usually caps around $1,000 to $2,000 for decent dental plans, and such plans can cover most oral surgery procedures.